 The beginners in the stock market always have a lot of questions in their minds.
 Trading and investing in the market is not as easy as it looks.
 In fact, it requires the right knowledge and information to be able to make good returns from the share market.
 This is possible only if the beginners or new investors know the stock market basics.
 Therefore, to make things easier for them, in this article, they can learn about the Indian stock market basics.

 The first query that must be crossing in the minds of the beginners in the stock market is whether share market and share market are different concepts.

 When the buyers and sellers come together at a single place it is known as the stock market.
 In fact, when the trading shares and securities were done in the physical form, the buyers and sellers use to stand in a ring to trade.
 With the introduction of bolt and electronic trading, the dealing of shares and securities is done with the help of brokers.
 To conclude, the terms share market and share market have no difference in the real sense.

 Now let us learn about some share market basics that every trader or investor entering the market must know.

 The beginners should first learn how and where trading or investing of shares in the stock market in India is done.
 The shares of the different companies are listed on two primary stock exchanges of the country: National Stock Exchange (NSE) and Bombay Stock Exchange (BSE).

 LEARN – What is NSE India

 People invest their money to have a better future.
-In fact, investments help to overcome the negative effects of inflation, decline in permanent income, etc. Therefore, it would not be wrong to say that stock market gives an opportunity for investors to buy the stocks at a lesser price and sell them at a higher price.
-To sum up, the investors must carefully select right stocks and put correct strategies in place to make good returns in the share market.
+In fact, investments help to overcome the negative effects of inflation, the decline in permanent income, etc. Therefore, it would not be wrong to say that the stock market gives an opportunity for investors to buy the stocks at a lesser price and sell them at a higher price.
+To sum up, the investors must carefully select the right stocks and put correct strategies in place to make good returns in the share market.